benthor/tagvial/README.md

 ## Bugs ##
 - also probably loads, although your data should about as safe as your backend filesystem
-    - also, if you neither specify `-o deletetagless` nor `-o allowrootrm`, you _can't accidentally delete a file_
+    - also, if you neither specify `-o deletetagless` nor `-o allowrootrm`, you _can't accidentally delete a file_ at the mountpoint (backend is a diffent story of course)
-    - if you don't specify `-o noundelete`, even your tags are safe
+    - if you don't specify `-o noundelete`, even your tags are safe (if you don't delete the backend database)
+- possibly my mount-option names are a bit brain-dead